rafaelravelli12/php/README.md

 ### Estimeed Sirs,

-This repository is being used to allocate my public projects using PHP Laravel as Backend and Blades as frontend.
+This repository is being used to allocate my public projects using PHP Laravel as Backend and default Blades as frontend.

 Graciously,